 Across Europe there are 33 border regions, three of them trinational, but the Basel trinational conurbation is alone in planning crossborder urban development.
 That will turn “3Land” into a pilot region for Europe in the IBA Basel context.

 The “3Land” project is just one of more than 40 other IBA projects.
-Since 2016, 3Land has been nominated for the IBA Label.
+“3Land” gets 2019 the IBA Label.
 Even if this project extends beyond the IBA Basel 2020 time horizon, it is an outstanding example of the processes that are needed to facilitate successful trinational cooperation.
 The focus is placed on the needs of the region rather than on particular interests.
 By doing so, quality and confidence are enhanced.
 IBA Basel creates the foundation needed for a sustainable new vision of day to day planning.

 Trinational Eurodistrict Basel